-Arlington Farms • Bear Colony • Bagby Triplex • Baylor Village • Bear Gardens • Boardwalk Brazos Place • Cambridge • Cedar Ridge • Casablanca • The Canterbury • Clarkwood The Cobblestone I, II, III • Commodore • Daughtery Place • Duplexes & Houses • 19 Eleven Evergreen • Hunt Club I & II • The Loft I • The Villa • Scotland Yard • Shiloh • Springtree St. James Place • Stoneleigh Condominiums, Apartments, Houses & Duplexes for Distinctive Living PROFESSIONALLY MANAGED BY TRILIJI GROUP COMPANY REAL ESTATE MANAGEMENT/SALES/LEASING NEWS Girls at polygamist compound forced to have sex, documents show
+Arlington Farms • Bear Colony • Bagby Triplex • Baylor Village • Bear Gardens • Boardwalk Brazos Place • Cambridge • Cedar Ridge • Casablanca • The Canterbury • Clarkwood The Cobblestone I, II, III • Commodore • Daughtery Place • Duplexes & Houses • 19 Eleven Evergreen • Hunt Club I & II • The Loft I • The Villa • Scotland Yard • Shiloh • Springtree St. James Place • Stoneleigh Condominiums, Apartments, Houses & Duplexes for Distinctive Living PROFESSIONALLY MANAGED BY

+REAL ESTATE MANAGEMENT/SALES/LEASING Girls at polygamist compound forced to have sex, documents show

-Associated Press Several vehicles and members of law enforcement congregate outside the main temple and its secondary structure on the grounds of the "Yearning For Zion" Ranch, home of the Fundamentalist Church of Jesus Christ of Latter Day Saints Tuesday in Eldorado.
-By Michelle Roberts Associated Press Writer SAN ANGELO - Young teenage girls at a polygamist compound in West Texas were required to have sex in a soaring white temple after they were married in sect-recognized unions, according to court documents unsealed Wednesday.
+Several vehicles and members of law enforcement congregate outside the main temple and its secondary structure on the grounds of the "Yearning For Zion" Ranch, home of the Fundamentalist Church of Jesus Christ of Latter Day Saints Tuesday in Eldorado.
+Associated Press Writer SAN ANGELO - Young teenage girls at a polygamist compound in West Texas were required to have sex in a soaring white temple after they were married in sect-recognized unions, according to court documents unsealed Wednesday.
 The temple "contains an area where there is a bed where males over the age of 17 engage in sexual activity with female children under the age of 17," said an affidavit quoting a confidential informant who left the Fundamentalist Church of Jesus Christ of Latter Day Saints.
 Agents found a bed in the temple with disturbed linens and what appeared to be a female hair, said the affidavit signed by Texas Ranger Leslie Brooks Long.
 The Rangers are the state's investigative law enforcement arm.
 The temple also contained multiple locked safes, vaults and desk drawers that authorities sought access to as they searched for records showing alleged marriages of underage girls as young as 12 or 13 to older men and births among the teens.
 The affidavit unsealed Wednesday mentions a 16-year-old girl who has four children.
-Texas law prohibits polygamy and the marriage of girls under 16.
-Also Wednesday, Texas Department of Public Safety troopers completed a weeklong search of the 1,700-acre grounds, said spokeswoman Tela Mange.
+Texas law prohibits polygamy and the marriage of girls under Also Wednesday, Texas Department of Public Safety troopers completed a weeklong search of the 1,700-acre grounds, said spokeswoman Tela Mange.
 Lawyers for the sect had wanted to cut off the wide-ranging search as it dragged on but agreed in court Wednesday to the appointment of a special master who will vet what is expected to be hundreds of boxes of records, computers and even family Bibles for records that should not become evidence for legal or religious reasons.
 Gerry Goldstein, a San Antonio lawyer flanked by nine other attorneys the church hired, said the search of the temple is analogous to a law enforcement search of the Vatican or other holy places.
-The church lawyers described in documents three men being dragged from the temple as law
+The church lawyers described in documents three men being dragged from the temple as law enforcement sought entry for the search.

-Tyler junior Yazmin Mancilla

-said misconceptions have been

-formed about illegal immigrants,

-so the lecture will give students

-an opportunity to discuss their

-more aware of the different laws

-enacted in government and

-"Students should become

-opinions together.